 Kate wore her Kiki McDonough cushion drop earrings in pink morganite.
 She owns them in three different colours!
 Read more about them by clicking here.

-It was pretty sunny in Cornwall today and at one point, Kate put on a pair of sunglasses to combat the glare –
+It was pretty sunny in Cornwall and at one point during the visit, Kate put on a pair of sunglasses to combat the glare.
+They’re her Ray-Ban sunglasses.

-And finally, Kate wore with her 33mm Cartier Ballon Bleu watch:
+And finally, Kate wore her sapphire engagement ring and her 33mm Cartier Ballon Bleu watch: